Certificates & Ratings

 You are not required to pay in advance, or maintain a minimum balance.
 You can "pay as you go."
 You are asked to pay at the end of every lesson.

 The overall costs vary depending on the aircraft you fly and the hours that you need.
-If you were to complete the Private Pilot in the FAA minimum 40 hours in a Piper Archer or Cessna 172 with 30 hours of dual instruction and at least 10 hours of additional ground instruction, the cost would be $7200.
+If you were to complete the Private Pilot in the FAA minimum 40 hours in a Piper Archer or Cessna 172 with 30 hours of dual instruction and at least 10 hours of additional ground instruction, the cost would be $8400.
 Then there is the cost of the check ride examiner ($750), ground school supplies ($200), and additional pilot supplies (headset, charts, kneeboard, fuel tester; approximately $250).
-So even though it is possible to complete the Private for around $8000, it is recommended to have a budget available of about $10,000 to allow for sufficient extra practice time to gain the proficiency and confidence to pass the check ride.
+So even though it is possible to complete the Private for around $10,000, it is recommended to have a budget available of at least $12,000 to allow for sufficient extra practice time to gain the proficiency and confidence to pass the check ride.
 But remember you can pay as you go and you are not required to place funds on account prior to your training.